anders94/api-docs/source/includes/_websockets.md

 `{ "command": "subscribe", "channel": "BTC_BTS" }`

-The first response is the initial dump of the book
+The first response is the initial dump of the book. **NOTE**: An "i" message can occur after the initial subscription under certain circumstances.
+When this occurs the client is required to **reset** the state of the price aggregated book.

 `[ <channel id>, <sequence number>, [ [ "i", { "currencyPair": "<currency pair name>", "orderBook": [ { "<lowest ask price>": "<lowest ask size>", "<next ask price>": "<next ask size>", ... }, { "<highest bid price>": "<highest bid size>", "<next bid price>": "<next bid size>", ... } ] } ] ] ]`